 EMERGENCY SCHOOL CLOSING

 If it becomes necessary to close the school because of inclement weather or any other emergency, St. Francis Xavier Catholic School will generally follow the decision of District 39.
-School-closing information will be posted on the homepage of the school’s website.
+School-closing information will be posted on the homepage of the school’s website, and shared via official school e-letter and in an email from room parents.
+SFX parents are invited to check the Emergency Closing Center and to sign up for notifications of school closures when St. Francis reports a delayed opening or closure due to weather.

 If a parent wishes to seek redress for any matter relating to a student, the parent should first approach the teacher.
-If, however, the matter is not then settled to the parent or guardian’s satisfaction, the parent or guardian should then make an appointment with the Principal.
-If a parent or guardian’s concerns are not satisfactorily addressed, the parent may institute a formal grievance.
-A formal grievance must be in writing and must be received by the Principal five working days following the occurrence of the event on which the grievance is based.
+If, however, the matter is not then settled to the parent or guardian’s satisfaction, the parent or guardian should then make an appointment with the Principal or Middle School Director.
+Please consult the student-parent handbook linked to this page for additional information.

 TECHNOLOGY ACCEPTABLE USE